hasteinmetz/hasteinmetz.github.io/docs/about.md

 ---
 layout: mydefault
-title: About Me
+title: "About Me | Hillel Steinmetz"
-description: An "about me" page for my personal website
+description: "Learn a little bit about who I am and what I do!"
 tag: navbar
 ---
 <h2>{{page.title}}</h2>